abarberia/GateDetector/README.md

 4 Steps are necessary to perform the whole analysis of the data.

+1. Run the command:
+>python3 src/SetupData.py
-1. Run the command: <\python3 src/SetupData.py\> with your preferred values.
+with your preferred values.
 Default will be the default image size and a video playback speed of 1.

 2. (Optional) Train the darknet network to the images you uploaded.
 To do this you need to go to the darknet folder.
-It is first important to make the directory, so run the <\make\> command.
+It is first important to make the directory, so run the
+>make
+command.
 If you want to make use of the GPU on your computer or CUDNN, change the corresponding values in the Makefile to 1.
 You are now ready to train your network.
-Run the command <\sh train.sh\>.
+Run the command
+>sh train.sh
 This will start training the data.
 It will take a while.
 The training will stop after 8000 batches.

 3. 1.
 If you trained your own CNN, it is time to predict the test data to perform the analysis on.
-Run the command <\sh test.sh -w backup/obj_final.weights\>.
+Run the command
+>sh test.sh -w backup/obj_final.weights
 The output will be placed on the folder 'predictions_SIZE_XxSIZE_Y' of 'GateDetector'.
 A list of pretrained weights are available in "weights/" with the corresponding image size.

    2. If you want to see your gate detector in action live you can run the command
+>sh video.s
-<\sh video.sh\> and will see the detector working on a video.
+and will see the detector working on a video.

 4. To perform data analysis, got back to the 'GateDetector' folder and run the command
+>python3 AnalyseResults.py
-<\python3 AnalyseResults.py\>.
-Enter the name of the folder with the data generated, or see
-the default examples used.
+Enter the name of the folder with the data generated, or see the default examples used.
 An image showing the results of an exemplary gate is showed.